ckfinder/ckfinder-docs-samples/README.md

 CKFinder 3.0 Plugins
 ====================

 This folder contains example plugins for CKFinder 3.x.
+To lear more about creating plugins visit [CKFinder documentation](http://docs.cksource.com/ckfinder3/#!/guide/dev_plugins).

 Plugins list
 ------------

+### ACLInfo

-* ACLInfo - Plugin that add ACL information to folder's label in folders tree.
+Plugin that displays folder's ACL data in the folders tree panel.

+It illustrates how to modify templates used by CKFinder to render various parts of the application.

+### AlterCommand

+A simple plugin that illustrates how to alter commands sent to the server connector.

+### AlterDialogWindow

+Sample plugin that alters "Rename File" dialog view.

+This plugin illustrates how to:

+* Alter existing dialog windows by overriding the default templates.
+* Read values from input elements in dialog windows.
+* Listen to dialog events (e.g. to execute code when "Ok" button is pressed).
-* AlterCommand - Plugin that alters command sent to server connector.
+* Alter executed command to send additional data to the server side connector.

+### CustomButton

-* CustomButton - Plugin that illustrates how to add a toolbar button with custom icon.
+Plugin that illustrates how to:

-* FolderInfo - Plugin that alters rename file dialog view.
+* Add a custom icon that can be used by a context menu item or a toolbar button.
+* Add a context menu item.
+* Add a toolbar button.

+### FolderInfo

-* OverwriteFile - Plugin which displays folder information in files pane and uses language files.
+Sample plugin which displays folder information in the files pane.

+This plugin illustrates how to:

+* Localize plugin by providing language files.
+* Render custom HTML content inside the application by providing own region and showing custom view in this region.

+### SettingsDemo

-* SettingsDemo - Plugin that adds all settings data types to settings panel.
+Plugin that adds all possible types of settings to the Settings Panel.

-* StatusBarInfo - Plugin that illustrates Status Bar usage.
+### StatusBarInfo

+This plugin illustrates how to show, style and add information to the Status Bar.

 Creating plugins
 ----------------